sign2text/myvoice/README.md

 ### How2Sign Dataset
 [How2Sign Data preparation](./how2sign_dataprep.md) Please follow the detailed instructions provided here.

+### WLASL Dataset
+1. Download and preprocess the WLASL dataset using instructions from https://dxli94.github.io/WLASL/
+2. Move the videos folder to `data/wlasl/raw`
+3. Since these data already clipped to correct words, start with step 3 described in  [How2Sign Data preparation](./how2sign_dataprep.md) to create the format the videos and extract features.
+Change the folder names as needed.

 ## Training & Evaluation
 SLT code is included into this repo to ease training and enable inference.
 To run training, modify the config files as needed.
 Sample config files and the best performing config files are included in the repo.